 Instead of focusing on the latest flash, I prefer a more pragmatic approach.
 In every area of life there are always simple, profound truths that will outperform flash over the long run.
-Granted, when it comes to building a successful business these simple truths may not seem very glamorous compared to the lure of the latest get rich with the click of a button product, but they work and that’s what I care about.
+Granted, when it comes to becoming a successful entrepreneur these simple truths may not seem very glamorous.
+Especially when compared to the lure of the latest get rich with the click of a button product, but they work and that’s what I care about.

 Complicated strategies can be intellectually appealing because they usually have a big wow factor, but I prefer to go with simple whenever possible.
-That’s what I have for you today, 3 simple, common sense solution for making the most of your time and effort while trying to grow your business.
+That’s what I have for you today, 3 simple, common sense solution for making the most of your time and effort on your path to becoming a successful entrepreneur.

 1. Do more of what works.
-For entrepreneurs and small business owners, all tasks are not created equal.
+For an entrepreneur and a small business owner, all tasks are not created equal.
 Some activities make a direct or indirect contribution to your income, others are much less important with little or no influence to your bottom line.
 You need to distinguish between the two and prioritize you time and energy accordingly.

 I’m not saying you can completely ignore everything that doesn’t grow your income.
 What I am saying is that the bulk of your time needs to be spent on things that you know are contributing to the growth of your business.
 Instead of chasing every new moneymaking scheme that comes along, identify what is already working for you and find a way to take it to the next level.
 The 80-20 rule works well for this.

 2. Stop trying to be all things to all people.
 Thanks to the internet you may have a worldwide audience, but the whole world is not your niche.
 You need to figure out who your product or service resonates with and focus on them.
-It is much more effective (and profitable) to fine tune your message for a specific crowd rather than trying to appeal to everyone.
+As an entrepreneur or small business owner, it is much more effective (and profitable) to fine tune your message for a specific crowd rather than trying to appeal to everyone.